atsushieno/aap-core/README.md

 ## Code in this repo, and build instructions

-There are Android Gradle projects and some desktop build scripts.
+There are Android Gradle projects.

 You can open `java` directory in Android Studio (Arctic Fox 2020.3.1 Canary is required) as the top-level project directory and build it.
 Or run `./gradlew` there from your terminal.

-There is Makefile to build desktop bits, build all those Android modules, and install `*.aar`s to local m2 repository.
+There is Makefile to build all those Android modules, and install `*.aar`s to local m2 repository.
 It is used by our CI builds too, including derived projects such as aap-lv2, aap-juce, and further derivative works.

 ### androidaudioplugin